matthewbuchanan/tumblr-kit/README.md

 Tumblr’s [API documentation](http://www.tumblr.com/docs/en/api/v2#text-posts) provides a JSON schema for each post type that will help you to define your templates.

+Note: you’ll need to put your jsRender templates into an external file if you plan to use Tumblr Kit on a Tumblr-based site.
+If you leave them in the page (as in the demo), Tumblr’s tag parser will attempt to process some of the jsRender blocks, as they use a similar syntax to its own custom tags.

 ### JsRender Helpers

 JsRender provides a mechanism for registering helper functions to assist with the processing of data within templates.
 The following helpers are included with Tumblr Kit: